 Tap with two or more fingers at once, then drag to pan around the tabletop.

-Video Chat is Unsupported Mobile browsers don't currently support Flash or WebRTC, so it is currently not possible to use video chat while you are playing in Roll20.
-You may use Skype mobile (with your desktop counterparts using Skype for desktop) to have a voice chat going while you are using the mobile browser, though.
+Video Chat is Unsupported Table on Tablet doesn't currently support Flash or WebRTC, so it is currently not possible to use video chat while you are playing in Roll20.
+You may use Skype mobile (with your desktop counterparts using Skype for desktop) to have a voice chat going while you are using the browser, though.